A Dictionary of Ancient Greek Mythology

 Cyclops

-The cyclops were one-eyed giants.
+The Cyclops were one-eyed giants.
 The most famous was Polyphemus who was outwitted by Odysseus.
-The cyclops were children of Gaia the earth goddess and Uranus the sky god.
+The Cyclops were children of Gaia the earth goddess and Uranus the sky god.

 D

-Daedalus Daedalus was the first man to fly with his son Icarus
+Daedalus was the first man to fly with his son Icarus

-Danae Danae was the mother of the hero Perseus
+Danae was the mother of the hero Perseus

-Deucalion In the Greek version of the flood story Zeus sent a terrible flood.
+In the Greek version of the flood story Zeus sent a terrible flood.
 Deucalion built an ark and survived with his wife Pyrrah.

-Diomedes Diomedes was a Greek hero who fought in the Trojan War
+Diomedes was a Greek hero who fought in the Trojan War

-Dionysus Dionysus was Greek god of wine
+Dionysus was the Greek god of wine

-Dryads Dryads were female spirits who lived in woods and groves
+Dryads were female spirits who lived in woods and groves

 E

-Echidna Echidna was part woman and part snake
+Echidna was part woman and part snake

 Echo